 To put this in perspective, the following chart shows the government’s estimate of rental housing consumption over many decades.
 One can see that it has been in a continuous uptrend which is a business that has a high probability of longevity, particularly if it fills a basic need, such as housing, that is not easily disrupted.

 The next chart shows a proxy for rental housing rent growth.
 One can see that this meets another important characteristic of a good business, which is pricing power.

 Right Locations – To generate a compelling return over time one also has to be in the right locations.
 The markets that we are in have generated jobs at approximately four times the rest of the country since 2000.
 The same is true for population growth.
-We have done a good job of going where the growth is as well as the high-paying jobs.
+We believe we have done a good job of going where the growth is as well as the high-paying jobs.
 We have been focused on where knowledge workers want to be since the late 1990s and this has served us well.

 Once we have the right business, apartments, in the right locations and matched with optimal debt capital, it’s then critical that we bring the right investors into the fold who share our long-term orientation and recognize that apartments are a get rich slowly type of business that requires patience and capital to weather inevitable downturns.
 With such partners, we become more able to manage the cyclicality of the business and better align the returns we think we can generate with our investor expectations.